Party for One: Background

 Jepsen worked on the song for some time, first writing the melody with her long-time collaborator Tavish Crowe.
 The lyrics were inspired by staying in a hotel room in Sweden on her own, at a time when she was going through a break-up.
 The singer explained that the song is about "what it is to celebrate time with yourself".
 Matt Moen of Paper described the song as a "self-care anthem" or something to help refrain from texting an ex.
 Mike Wass of Idolator said that as the lead single for Jepsen's fourth studio album, it is "likely to cement her status as the hipster's guilty pleasure with a collection of cute, clever and slightly offbeat bops".
 A number of critics noted references to masturbation in the song's lyrics.

-Jepsen posted an image of herself to social media on October 30, 2018, captioning it "Party for one", confirming social media rumours about the song's impending release after it was registered with BMI.
+Jepsen posted an image of herself to social media on October 30, 2018, captioning it "Party for one", confirming social media rumours about the song's impending release after it was registered with Broadcast Music, Inc. (BMI).
 Despite being promoted as the lead single from Dedicated, "Party for One" is not included in the standard track listing and only appears on select digital and deluxe editions of the album.